anweshaiitp/anwesha/README.md

 - For removing cached files - delete contents of /cache/ folder (/cache/*.hmtl)

 ### Using Auth:
+- If accessing from web browser ignore this section(for web browser, session support is there).

 #### For login:
 - use URL /login/